Edgemoor Neighborhood Association

 Monthly Board Meeting

 The meeting held in the Library at Fairhaven Middle School was called to order at approximately 7:00pm by ENA President Lylene Johnson.
 Lauri Grove recorded the minutes.
-There was a quorum of the board.
+There was not a quorum of the board present.

-Motion: The minutes for the February meeting were approved as submitted.
+Minutes: The minutes for the April meeting were approved as submitted.

 Agenda: The agenda was approved with no additional items